The Present Subjunctive: When?

 Things to Watch Out For

 Remember that there needs to be a different subject.
-If the subject doesn't change you can just use the infinitive.
+If the subject doesn’t change from one clause to the next, use an infinitive, not a subjunctive verb:

 I want to watch TV.